 We Feed, Teach & Grow.

-The Food Shuttle recovers and distributes 6 million pounds of food per year, teaches culinary job skills, shopping and cooking healthy on a budget, and how to grow food.
+The Food Shuttle recovers and distributes 6 million pounds of food per year, and teaches skills for self-sufficiency including culinary job skills, shopping and cooking healthy on a budget, and how to grow food.

 Inter-Faith Food Shuttle pioneers innovative, transformative solutions designed to end hunger in our community.

-North Carolina is 8th hungriest state in the U.S. In our seven county service area alone, over 275,000 people are food insecure and may not know where their next meal is coming from.
+North Carolina is the 10th hungriest state in the U.S. In our seven county service area alone, more than 260,000 people are food insecure and may not know where their next meal is coming from.
 Learn more about hunger in NC →

-- Over 118,000 children applied to receive free or reduced lunch last year through our public schools in our seven service counties
+Over 118,000 children applied to receive free or reduced lunch last year through our public schools in our seven service counties.
+That's almost 53% of school-aged children in these public school systems.

-- 20% of North Carolina seniors face hunger, the 5th highest rate in the country
+18% of North Carolina seniors face hunger, one of the ten worst rates in the nation

 How We Serve